Exhibition: ‘The Real Thing: Unpackaging Product Photography’ at the Metropolitan Museum of Art, New York

 HAND-COLOURED NEW ZEALAND: THE PHOTOGRAPHS OF WHITES AVIATION by Peter Alsop cover

-A beautiful new book by my New Zealand friend Peter Alsop about that countries hand coloured scenic photos.
+A beautiful book by my New Zealand friend Peter Alsop about that countries hand coloured scenic photos.
 Whites Aviation changed the way New Zealanders viewed their country.
 Take a look inside this book.

 “A magical cocktail of aviation and photography … painted with cotton wool.”